 If you’re ready to open a merchant account, here’s what you need to do next:

-You'll need to understand your business needs and which kind of merchant service provider can help you the most.
+You'll need to understand your business needs and which kind of merchant services you require, and what provider can help you the most.
 So go ahead and shop around and get quotes from a few providers, helping you can get the best deal possible.
 The merchant service provider will usually need to know a few things to accurately calculate your quote.

 These will typically include: